-During initial rule development, CORE EFT & ERA Subgroup Participant surveys and discussion have identified significant barriers to achieving industry-wide rapid adoption of EFT and ERA; much of these findings were reiterated by CORE and Nacha research as well as research by other industry efforts.
-One of the key barriers identified is the challenge faced by providers due to the variances in the processes and data elements requested when enrolling in ERA with a health plan.
+During initial rule development, CORE EFT & ERA Subgroup Participant surveys and discussion identified significant barriers to achieving industry-wide adoption of EFT and ERA; much of these findings were reiterated by CORE and Nacha research as well as research by other industry efforts.
+One of the key barriers identified is the challenge faced by providers due to the variance of processes and data elements requested when enrolling in ERA with a health plan.
+Issues included variations in data terminology used for the same semantic concept (i.e., "Provider" vs. "Name"), resulting in inconsistent data entry leading to manual follow up and resubmissions.
+Further, in many cases these enrollment processes did not address the key items that are needed to use the ERA enrollment information to fully automate remittance advice posting.
+As a consequence, providers were often reluctant to implement the ERA with many health plans, particularly those plans that had seemingly difficult or extensive requirements.4